Code-Institute-Submissions/js-project-card-game/README.md

 1. Open testing.html in the root directory
 2. Run using a live server process
-3. Also on a tablet
+3. Also on a tablet too see how it would look and work
+4. non automated testing by playing the game and getting other too do so also.
+5. also... https://codebeautify.org/jsvalidate and the oficial html/ css validator.

 Alternatively: